iTwin/itwinjs-core/docs/bis/fundamentals/foundation/element-fundamentals.md

 The `JsonProperties` member holds instance-specific *ad hoc* data on an Element in JSON format.
 It is a dictionary of key-value pairs, where the key is a *namespace* (see below) and the value is a JSON object.
 In this manner the `JsonProperties` member can hold any form and complexity of externally-defined (i.e. outside of BIS) data on any element.

 To avoid conflicts in naming values, the top-level names for members of `JsonProperties` are reserved for *namespaces*.
-There is no registry for namespaces, so they should be chosen to be long and unique enough to avoid the possibility of collision (at least 8 characters.)
-By convention,
+There is no registry for namespaces, so they should be chosen to be long and unique enough to avoid the possibility of collision (at least 8 characters).

 > Note: all JSON property names, and therefore namespaces, are *case sensitive*.